What Is the Cost of Poor Quality?

 If you are trying to explain the importance of quality to management, then you need to explain it to management using the language of management — costs and return on investment.
 Crosby described the cost of quality as the cost of nonconformance.
 Juran, another quality guru, explained it as the cost of poor quality or the costs incurred as a result of poor quality.
 What Is the Cost of Poor Quality (COPQ)?

 When talking to management, you need to make a business case for quality based on the costs you think you can reduce versus the investment needed and phrase it in their language of Return On Investment (ROI).
 How do we do that, make a business case for quality?
 It is all based on understanding the Cost of quality and the Cost of poor quality.

-The cost of quality is typically explained as consisting of four elements: prevention, appraisal, internal failure and external failure costs.
-But I have a simpler explanation.
+The cost of quality COQ is typically explained as consisting of four elements: prevention, appraisal, internal failure and external failure costs (see below).
+But first, I have a simpler explanation.
 Your business has three things to worry about:

 - What is productive work?

 - What work do you need to perform to ensure work is productive?

 - Is there unproductive work or lean waste?

 Your cost of poor quality consists mainly of the unproductive work.
 The goal in quality is to focus on the productive work, ensure your work is productive, and get rid of the unproductive work.
 Sound simple?

 It could be that simple except it can be difficult separating the productive work form the unproductive work because they can look the same.
 After all, if you have a lot of waste, then you need the unproductive work to manage the waste.